fertranchida/AWS-IAM-access-key-rotation-secretmanager/README.md

 **A personal advice:**

 Increase Security by limiting sources from where you can retrieve Secret.
+Take a look of the examples here: https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples.html